Bank frauds grip not just PNB but Canara Bank, Axis Bank too; Here are 5 latest cases under probe

 Here are five latest cases of bank fraud under probe:

 Canara Bank Fraud: Last week, the CBI arrested two directors of a computer maker RP Infosystem for defrauding 27 banks including Canara Bank.
 Canara Bank filed a complaint on behalf of other lenders on February 27.
-The CBI has registered the case under the charges of cheating, criminal conspiracy and forgery.
+The CBI has registered the case under the charges of cheating, criminal conspiracy, and forgery.

-Axis Bank Fraud: A bank fraud has come to light at Axis Bank too.
-According to a report by The Times of India, three directors of a private bank have been arrested by Mumbai police for a bank fraud of Rs 4,000 crore.
+Axis Bank Fraud: A bank fraud has come to light in which Axis Bank has been duped.
+According to a report by The Times of India, three directors of a private company have been arrested by Mumbai police for a bank fraud of Rs 4,000 crore.
 Of the total amount, Axis Bank has been cheated for Rs 250 crore.

 Nirav Modi case: A multi-agency probe was launched as soon as the fraud carried out allegedly by Nirav Modi in collusion with former PNB DGM Gokulnath Shetty through the fake Letters of Understanding (LoUs) was detected.
 While Nirav Modi and his close aid Mehul Choksi have fled the country, the investigative agencies have seized properties of businessmen and arrested some bank employees and related persons.